lukasjhan/global-sdk-example/README.md

 Now, we can use the new SDK to do the same thing, but in a better way using [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore#subscribing-to-an-external-store)

+You can make a global SDK with React UI components easily and cleanly by using this method.

 ```javascript
 function App() {
   const data = useSyncExternalStore(